Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Results

 \subsection{State Tracking in Natural Language}

 oding a transportation network where an agent can either move along a ring of motorized transportation (via \textit{bus, plane, train, car}) or move (i.e., \textit{walk, run, jog, hike}) between such rings.
 Red transitions correspond to movement using motorized transport, whereas blue transitions are taken without motorized transport, see Figure~\ref{fig:A5_NL}.
 Figure~\ref{fig:nl_state_tracking} shows the performance of diagonal SSMs as well as \name{} for state tracking in natural language.
 To benefit from large-scale pretraining and to demonstrate the modularity of our approach, we freeze a pretrained Qwen 2.5-1.5B model and replace its final layer with a single trainable SSM layer.
 This analysis centers around the applicability of the sparse parametrization in a larger-scale setting, and also serves as a test of the utility of the $PD$ parametrization as opposed to purely diagonal models.
-Concretely, we vary the matrix structure such that it is either real-valued diagonal ($A(u_t)=|D(u_t)|$), complex-valued diagonal ($A(u_t)=D(u_t)$), or $A(u_t)=P(u_t)D(u_t)$.
+Concretely, we vary the matrix structure such that it is either real-valued diagonal ($A(u_t)=|D(u_t)|$), complex-valued diagonal ($A(u_t)=D(u_t)$), or structured sparse ($A(u_t)=P(u_t)D(u_t)$).
 We train the model for 100,000 steps with batches of size 256.
-Each batch consists of sequences of English sentences, with the number of sentences randomly sampled up to 25, with each sentence triggering a state transition in the underlying automaton.
+Each batch consists of sequences of English sentences, with the number of sentences randomly sampled up to 25, each sentence triggering a state transition in the underlying automaton.
 The automata are Parity and $A_5$ with two generators as in Figure~\ref{fig:A5_NL}.
 In Figure~\ref{fig:nl_state_tracking} we report the best validation performance out of 3 random seeds of each model with an equivalent hyperparameter grid search.
-Even though the complex diagonal model can represent parity~\citep{sarrof2024expressivecapacitystatespace}, it does not learn to do so in practice, while \name{} converges to the generalizing solution within 10,000 steps.
+Even though complex diagonal SSMs can represent parity~\citep{sarrof2024expressivecapacitystatespace}, the models did not learn to do so in the experiments.
+On this task, \name{} converges within 10,000 steps.